coderdiaz/node-airbnb-clone/README.md

 # Airbnb Clone
-## A simple node application based on Airbnb.com.
+## A simple node application based in Airbnb.com.

 ### Used tools
 - Node.